V4Fire/Client/src/components/super/i-static-page/README.md

 ### pageMetaData

-A module for manipulating page metadata, such as the page title or description.
+An API for managing the meta information of a page, such as the title, description, and other meta tags.

 ```js
 this.r.pageMetaData.title = 'Example';